p-wegner/coding-aider/README.md

     - Simply describe a feature briefly, and the plugin will generate a detailed plan and checklist for you.
     - These plans and checklists are saved in the .coding-aider-plans directory and can be manually adjusted as needed.
     - Once a plan is created, Aider will automatically update it to reflect current progress and any new requirements.
-    - This mode aids in tracking the implementation progress of features.
+    - This mode aids in tracking the implementation progress of features and avoids time-consuming manual prompting for larger features.
-    - If a plan is active (i.e. its files in the context), you can leave the message field empty, and Aider will continue working on the existing plan.
+    - If a plan is active (i.e. its files are contained in the context), you can leave the message field empty, and Aider will continue working on the existing plan.
-    - Alternatively, you can use the "Continue Plan" action to continue working on the existing plan.
+    - Alternatively, you can use the [Continue Plan](./docs/actions.md) action to continue working on the existing plan.
     - The Tool Window will display an overview of existing plans and their progress.
+    - Further insights can be gained by reviewing the used system prompt in [AiderPlanPromptService](./src/main/kotlin/de/andrena/codingaider/services/plans/AiderPlanPromptService.kt).
+14. **Aider Commands and Arguments**:
+    - If needed, you can specify additional [arguments](https://aider.chat/docs/config/options.html) for the Aider command in the settings or in the command window.

 For a detailed description of all available actions, please refer to the [Actions Documentation](docs/actions.md).